LiteracyFanatic/kensaku/README.md

 Sometimes it can be hard to tell exactly how many strokes a kanji has.
 In these cases, you can tell kensaku to be a bit more forgiving by using the `--include-stroke-miscounts` flag.
 Or you can specify a range using `--min-strokes` and `--max-strokes`.

 If you happen to know the reading or meaning you can use the corresponding flags to filter the results as well.
 The `--common-only` flag will limit the search to only the 2,500 most common kanji.
 For those familiar with more traditional methods of kanji lookup, SKIP, SH, Four Corner, and De Roo codes are also supported.
+For example: `kensaku kanji --skip-code 2-5-7`.
+You can also search by the “key radical” using either the Kangxi (classical) or Nelson systems.
+These accept a radical number, literal, or meaning.
+For example:

+- `kensaku kanji --kangxi 85`
+- `kensaku kanji --nelson 水`
+- `kensaku kanji --nelson water`

-One last useful trick is to use the `--pattern` flag to "fill in the blank" when you come across a word with a single unknown kanji.
-For example, if you come across the word `祝賀`, and know how to type `祝` but not `賀`, you can search for it using `kensaku kanji --radicals power shellfish --pattern 祝_`
+A useful trick is to use the `--pattern` flag to "fill in the blank" when you come across a word with a single unknown kanji.
+For example, if you come across the word `祝賀`, and know how to type `祝` but not `賀`, you can search for it using `kensaku kanji --radicals power shellfish --pattern 祝_`.

+You can search radicals directly as well.
+For example:

+- `kensaku radical --number 115`
+- `kensaku radical --meaning grain`
+- `kensaku radical --name のぎ`

+Stroke counts and ranges are supported for radicals too: `kensaku radical --min-strokes 3 --max-strokes 4`.

 ## Programmatic Usage